 - The Service Provider offers the technical handling of the various payment options, chosen by the Merchant.
 For this purpose the Merchant will receive a monthly billing.

-- The Merchant has to claim any errors within four weeks after receiving the billing to the Service Provider in writing.
+- The Merchant has to claim any errors within four weeks after receiving the billing to the Service Provider in writing or text form (letter, fax, e-mail).
 Thereafter, the billing shall be deemed approved.

 - All payouts to the Merchant shall be effective under the condition that the corresponding revenue is previously received.
 In this context, the right to refuse payouts until the payment has been received shall exist.